 About Pratscher Law

-An Elder Law Practice is a multi-faceted, individualized and often complicated area of practice that gives special consideration to the issues that face the aging population as well as for those who maybe disabled, regardless of age.
-Peggy Pratscher welcomes the opportunity to carefully listen to and discuss the specific concerns and circumstances of her clients to assist them with planning and implementation of legal methods of meeting individual needs and goals that help them maintain independence as much as possible and attain/sustain a sense of personal dignity.
-Of course, early planning and goal setting are always the preferred means to accomplishment of goals, however we are cognizant that health and legal circumstances can arise without warning, which can make pre-planning difficult or sometimes impossible.
-Peggy and her staff strive to treat our clients with respect, concern, understanding and patience, in the same manner that we would want to be treated if we were seeking professional advice and assistance.
-Our lives are forever touched and changed by our clients and we are thankful for the opportunity each client presents to us.
+An Elder Law Practice is a multi-faceted, individualized and often complicated area of practice that requires special consideration for issues that face the aging population as well as for those who maybe disabled, regardless of age.
+Peggy Pratscher welcomes the opportunity to carefully listen to and discuss the specific concerns and circumstances of her clients to assist them with planning and implementation of legal methods of meeting individual needs and goals that help them maintain independence as much as possible and to attain/sustain a sense of personal dignity.

 About Peggy Pratscher